 With the development of computers, the need for software grew.
 Software production started to require important resources and investments in the 1960s.
 Edsger Dijkstra observed this phenomenon as early as 1972 (The Humble Programmer, Communications of the ACM):

-The software industry is projected to get over 450 billion US$ in 2013.
+The software industry surpassed 400 billion US$ in 2013.
 Software is thankfully a non-rivalrous good.
 This should have resulted in abundant quality software, but economics decided differently.
 How could the talent needed to write quality software be secured?
 When software couldn't keep being simply bundled with hardware, proprietary software appeared.

 Proprietary software works on a classic business model for content, where a firm produces content and - as its copyright holder - licenses the content to its customers.
 Potential users need to pay to use the software.
 If the producer sells enough licenses, the fixed cost of content production is covered.
 This model, which treats software as a club good, has several problems.